LuChengTHU/dpm-solver/README.md

 2. If 1000-step DDIM can generate quite good samples, then DPM-Solver can achieve a quite good sample quality within very few steps because it can greatly accelerate the convergence.
 You may want to further choose the detailed hyperparameters of DPM-Solver.
 Here we provide a comprehensive searching routine:

-    - Comparing `predict_x0=True` and `predict_x0=False`.
+    - Comparing `algorithm_type="dpmsolver"` and `algorithm_type="dpmsolver++"`.
 Note that these settings are for the algorithm, not for the model.
-In other words, even for `predict_x0=True`, you can still use the noise prediction model (such as stable-diffusion) and the algorithm can work well.
+In other words, even for `algorithm_type="dpmsolver++`, you can still use the noise prediction model (such as stable-diffusion) and the algorithm can work well.

-    - (Optional) Comparing `thresholding=True` and `thresholding=False`.
+    - (Optional) Comparing with / without dynamic thresholding.

-      **IMPORTANT**: our supported dynamic thresholding method is only valid for **pixel-space** diffusion models with `predict_x0=True`.
+      **IMPORTANT**: our supported dynamic thresholding method is only valid for **pixel-space** diffusion models with `algorithm_type="dpmsolver++`.
 For example, [Imagen](https://arxiv.org/abs/2205.11487) uses the dynamic thresholding method and greatly improves the sample quality.
 The thresholding method pushes the pixel-space samples into the bounded area, so it can generate reasonable images.
 However, for latent-space diffusion models (such as stable-diffusion), the thresholding method is **unsuitable** because the $x_0$ at time $0$ of the diffusion model is in fact the "latent variable" in the latent space and it is unbounded.

     - Comparing `singlestep` or `multistep` methods.